What are Cookies?

 For people who blog, there are better options to remove yourself from your own Google Analytics data– because with the above approach when you visit someone’s site they won’t see it in their own analytics.

-These Google Analytics opt-outs are only on the web and not available as Android smartphone apps at this stage, meaning you’ll need to pick and choose your apps carefully.
+These general purpose Google Analytics opt-outs are only on the web and not available as Android smartphone apps at this stage, meaning you’ll need to pick and choose your apps carefully.
 This article explains How to Keep Google from Collecting Data on your Smartphone.